menu icon

 I made this Masculine Crochet Scarf Pattern with my husband in mind.
 Although I call it masculine, it's a perfect scarf for any gender.

 Recently, I made a crochet plaid scarf and a crochet houndstooth scarf, both of which have become some of my favorite stitches and are also perfect for a more masculine style.
+I always find it hard to find a more appealing crochet stitch for a masculine crochet scarf pattern, but I find that these 2 stitches, as well as the Celtic weave stitch hits the spot.

 Jump to: